|

 each as unique as its homeland.
 While the French Bichon

-Frisé is possibly the most well known, the Bichon group also
+Frisé is possibly the most well known, the Bichon group currently

 includes the Bolognese, Coton De Tulear, Havanese, Löwchen, Maltese,